Dogs are dogs, and they are not human.

 Dogs are amazing companions.
 That is why we are tempted to treat a dog like a human.
 However, humanizing a dog can often bring disastrous results.
 Similarly, when humans pretend to be dogs, the results are just as bad.

 Dogs are not human.
 They do not learn in exactly the same way that we learn, nor do they think in exactly the same way as we think.
 Here, we consider how dogs think, and how they learn.
-By observing our dogs and expanding our knowledge of their behavior, we can better communicate with them and [...]
+By observing our dogs and expanding our knowledge of their behavior, we can better communicate with them and forge a strong [...]

 I recently read a story about Terra, who is a female wolf who could shape-shift into human form.
 This made me wonder, if my dogs had similar powers, what would they look like as humans?
-Here are some fantasy dog pictures of what my Shiba Inu and Siberian Husky would look like if they could transform [...]
+Here are some fantasy dog pictures of what my Shiba Inu and Siberian Husky would look like if they could transform into [...]